Inverting the operation of conditioning a branching process on extinction: Introduction

 From this, we deduce that $\Lambda$ is a deformation retract of a collar neighborhood $A$ of $\Lambda$ which has the topology of a closed disk (Lemma~\ref{lem-retract}).
 The Brouwer fixed point theorem implies that every continuous function from $A$ to itself has a fixed point, so the same is true for $\Lambda$.
 It is clear that the function $g(\lambda) = \log f(e^\lambda)$ (with $\log$ applied componentwise) maps $\Lambda$ to itself.
 From this we get that $g$ has a fixed point in $\Lambda$, which implies that $f$ has a fixed point in $\exp(\Lambda)\subset [1,\infty)^d \setminus \{(1,\dots,1)\}$.
 The positive regularity of the branching process implies that the fixed point is in fact in $(1,\infty)^d$ (Lemma~\ref{lem-fixed-pos}).

 In Section~\ref{sec-infty}, we establish a version of our theorem (Theorem~\ref{thm-fixed-pt-infty}) for a countable-type branching process by taking a limit as the number of types goes to $\infty$.
 In Section~\ref{sec-lqg}, we discuss the applications of our results to random planar maps and Liouville quantum gravity.
+In Section~\ref{sec-bio}, we discuss how our result can be used to give alternative evolutionary hypotheses in cancer modeling.